Samudevv/SamuraiOS/README.md

 6. Execute `go run install.go 1`
-*The -y or --yes flag can be used to use all default values at the prompts*
+*The -y or --yes flag can be used to use all default values at the prompts* *Use -u or --user combined with the yes flag to only enter the username and password*

 7. Reboot
 ```